students in a study group

 Earn Academic Credit

-It is crucial to consult with your academic advisor to understand how internship credit would fit in with your graduation plan.
-The number of credits earned depends on how much academic work you complete and how much time you spend working at your internship.
+• Consult with your academic advisor to understand how internship credit fits into your graduation plan.
 Typically, each credit is earned by 40 hours of work.
-Internship credit earned is often elective credit, and does not typically count toward major requirements.
+Internship credit earned is often elective credit and does not always count toward major requirements.

 For More In-Depth Advice